Ocramius/ocramius.github.com/source/_posts/2017-01-25-on-aggregates-and-external-context-interactions.md

 month: 1
 day: 25
 published: true
-summary: IDDD/DDD Aggregates often have to talk to the external world somehow: a practical approachs
+summary: IDDD/DDD Aggregates often have to talk to the external world via domain services: here is a practical approach
-description: A practical example of how DDD Aggregates can talk to the external world without the need to "know" about its
+description: A practical example of how DDD Aggregates can talk to the external world without the need to "know" about their domain services upfront
-tweet: s
+tweet:
 ---

 <p>